pedriin647/pedriin647/README.md

 <p> T.I Professional to two years offering solutions in Infrastructure and Programming, with innovation and creativity.</p>

-* Full Stack PHP Developer at AgroBold
+* Full Stack PHP Developer | CEO at Leonel Tecnologias"

 * Graduating Information Systems - Fourth Half | Completion in December/2025 - UNA